-‘Game of Thrones’: George RR Martin Says ‘Winds of Winter’ Could Be Out In 2018, Calls Recent Reports Weird
+‘Game Of Thrones’: George RR Martin Says ‘Winds Of Winter’ Could Be Out In 2018, Calls Recent Reports Weird

 — Nerdist (@nerdist) July 23, 2017

 Aside from The Winds of Winter and Fire and Blood, Martin has a lot on his plate.
-He’s working on five prequel spin-offs of Games of Thrones.
+He’s working on five prequel spinoffs of Games of Thrones.
 The successor shows, as Martin calls them, will be about the worlds beyond Westeros.
 The writers he is working with include Max Borenstein, Jane Goldman, Brian Helgeland, and Carly Wray.

 Game of Thrones Season 7 now airs every Sunday at 9 p.m. on HBO.